Associate Professor of Management

 Newark, DE 19716

-Wendy Smith earned her Ph.D. in Organizational Behavior at Harvard Business School, and is currently an Assistant Professor of Organizational Behavior at the Alfred Lerner School of Business at the University of Delaware.
+Wendy Smith earned her Ph.D. in Organizational Behavior at Harvard Business School, and is currently an Associate Professor of Organizational Behavior at the Alfred Lerner School of Business at the University of Delaware.
+Wendy is a Research Fellow at the Cambridge University Social Innovation Centre, and an International Fellow at the University of Bath.

 Wendy’s research focuses on strategic paradoxes – how leaders and senior teams effective respond to contradictory agendas.
-She has studied how organizations and their leaders simultaneously explore new possibilities while exploit existing competencies, and how social enterprises simultaneously attend to social missions and financial goals.
-Her research has been published in journals such as Academy of Management Review, Harvard Business Review, Organization Science, Management Science and Academy of Management Learning and Education.
+She has studied how organizations and their leaders simultaneously explore new possibilities while exploiting existing competencies, and how social enterprises simultaneously attend to social missions and financial goals.
+Her research has been published in journals such as Academy of Management Journal, Academy of Management Review, Harvard Business Review, Organization Science, and Management Science.

 Wendy has also taught executive and senior leadership teams how to manage interpersonal dynamics, emotional intelligence, high performing teams, organizational change and innovation, managing in times of crisis, and managing strategic paradoxes.
 She facilitated senior leadership teams at the Harvard Business School Executive Education program.
 She has also worked with senior teams at organizations such as American Automobile Association (AAA), Wilmington Trust, DHL, and IBM.